openreplay/documentation/content/troubleshooting/session-recordings.md

 ## Replays are incomplete

 This can be spotted in replays that have a single visited page, and that end as soon as a user navigates to another page.
 This usually happens in websites that are not single page applications (SPAs).
 To fix this, `tracker.start()` must be called on every page.

+## Replays are missing

+If you're not self-hosting OpenReplay but rather using our hosted solution, chances are that some sessions are not be recorded as requests to our servers may be blocked.
+That is usually caused by adblockers, VPN or browser extensions.
+Check [proxying](/troubleshooting/proxying) to overcome this.